katholiek-onderwijs-vlaanderen/sri4node/README.md

 * db: a pgp database connection object,
 * dbR and dbW: two pgp database connection objects, one for reading and one for writing (can be used when working with database followers)
-## General Utilities

-* pgConnect: `async function (arg)` can be called to create a pgp database object, argument can be an sri4node configuration object or a plain database url string

-* pgResult: alternative to pgExec in case more information about the query is needed then just the returned rows as provided by pgExec.
-The result is a pg.Result shape (see https://node-postgres.com/api/result).

 ## Reserved and required fields (mandatory)